The Foundation was established in early 1987.

 An initial consortium of Community Managed Organisations namely the Action Foundation, New Horizons, One Door Mental Health (formerly Schizophrenia Fellowship of NSW) and Uniting Care Mental Health ran programs at the Hub.

-In addition to the One Door NDIS program above, Uniting runs a Youth Enhanced Support Service (‘YESS”) and a Community Living Support (“CLS”) program at the Hub.
+Uniting also runs a Youth Enhanced Support Service (‘YESS”) and a Community Living Support (“CLS”) program at the Hub.